Courses and Requirements

 Study of the Age of Goethe in the 18th and 19th centuries and how neo-classical thought has influenced thinking since then.
 Works include Goethe's novels Werther and Wilhelm Meister, plays by Goethe (Berlichingen, Egmont and Torquato Tasso), Schiller's political tragedies (Mary Stuart, Don Carlos, the Wallenstein trilogy) and will include discussion of later adaptations of these works as operas by Donizetti and Verdi.
 Taught in English.

-Close reading of shorter texts, advanced grammar review and extensive writing exercises.
-Texts focus on contemporary Germany.
+Close reading of short texts and newspaper articles; advanced grammar review and extensive writing exercises.
+Readings focus on contemporary Germany and Austria.
 Designed for students who have had two years of German or equivalent.
 Taught in German.
 (Writing-intensive.)
 Prerequisite, 140 or consent of instructor.
 Maximum enrollment, 20.
-Malloy.
+Toegel.

 Modern Literature of the German-Speaking Countries.